Cost of conflict: Africa's Missing Billions

-A report conducted by 3 international organizations in 2007 highlighted the heavy cost to development in Africa, due to ensuing conflicts in various countries.
-The report conducted by Oxfam International, the International Action Network on Small Arms and Saferworld stated that 23 African countries were involved in one form of conflict or another between 1990 and 2005.
+A report conducted by 3 international organizations in 2007 highlighted the heavy cost of development in Africa, due to ensuing conflicts in various countries.
+The report conducted by Oxfam International, the International Action Network on Small Arms, and Saferworld stated that 23 African countries were involved in one form of conflict or another between 1990 and 2005.

-During these 15 years the cost of conflict in Africa was equivalent to the funds granted to the continent in international aid over the same period – both conflicts and aid from 1990 to 2005 amounted to $284 billion.
-In other words, the money lost in conflict could have been used in more effective ways, such as addressing the needs of education, clean water and sanitation and the prevention of harmful disease in African countries.
+During these 15 years, the cost of conflict in Africa was equivalent to the funds granted to the continent in international aid over the same period – both conflicts and aid from 1990 to 2005 amounted to $284 billion.
+In other words, the money lost in conflict could have been used in more effective ways, such as addressing the needs of education, clean water and sanitation, and the prevention of harmful diseases in African countries.

 Other facts included in the report: On average, armed conflict shrinks an African nation's economy by 15 percent.
-Conflicts are costing African economies an average of $18bn a year.
+Conflicts are costing African economies an average of $18 billion a year.
 Conflicts in countries like Burundi and Rwanda have cost their governments an annual economic loss of 37% and 32% of their GDP respectively.

 US War on Terror

 Several studies have been conducted on the economic costs of the US war on terror, which began in 2001.
-These include studies by William Nordhaus in 2002, Wallsten & Kosec in 2005 and successive studies by the US Congressional Budget Office (CBO).
-A majority of these reports focus on the 2003 war in Iraq but the costs also involve the Bush administration's wider global war on terror as well.
+These include studies by William Nordhaus in 2002, Wallsten & Kosec in 2005, and successive studies by the US Congressional Budget Office (CBO).
+A majority of these reports focus on the 2003 war in Iraq, but the costs also involve the Bush administration's wider global war on terror as well.

-The reports contain the cost of occupation – reconstruction & security, diplomatic and military expenditure.
+The reports contain the cost of occupation – reconstruction and security, diplomatic, and military expenses.
 The findings are compared to previous US wars in Vietnam and Korea.
 The studies also contain other areas where this money could have been spent more efficiently.

 Perhaps the most famous study is one conducted by Harvard professor Linda Bilmes and Nobel Prize winner Joseph Stiglitz.
 While conventional estimates mark the economic cost for the US at $400 billion in 2007, the Stiglitz study on the 'War on Terror' estimates the total cost by 2015 at $1 trillion.
 This is because the report takes into account indirect costs such as disability pensions and the price of oil.
-In a 2008 update, Stiglitz and his co-author Linda Bilmes published the book, The Three Trillion Dollar War: The True Cost of the Iraq Conflict, which describes additional hidden costs.
+In a 2008 update, Stiglitz and his co-author Linda Bilmes published the book The Three Trillion Dollar War: The True Cost of the Iraq Conflict, which describes additional hidden costs.